BBC Micro: B+64 and B+128

 In mid-1985, Acorn introduced the Model B+ which increased the total RAM to 64 KB.
 This had a modest market impact and received a rather unsympathetic reception, with one reviewer's assessment being that the machine was "18 months too late" and that it "must be seen as a stop gap", and others criticising the elevated price of £500 (compared to the £400 of the original Model B) in the face of significantly cheaper competition providing as much or even twice as much memory.
 The extra RAM in the Model B+ is assigned as two blocks, a block of 20 KB dedicated solely for screen display (so-called shadow RAM) and a block of 12 KB of special sideways RAM.
 The B+128, introduced towards the end of 1985, comes with an additional 64 KB (4 × 16 KB sideways RAM banks) to give a total RAM of 128 KB.

-The B+ is incapable of operating some original BBC B programs and games, such as the very popular Castle Quest.
-A particular problem is the replacement of the Intel 8271 floppy-disk controller with the Western Digital 1770: not only was the new controller mapped to different addresses, it is fundamentally incompatible, and the 8271 emulators that existed were necessarily imperfect for all but basic operation.
-Software that use copy protection techniques involving direct access to the controller do not operate on the new system.
-Acorn attempted to alleviate this, starting with version 2.20 of the 1770 DFS, via an 8271-backward- compatible ++ option.
+The B+ is incapable of running some original BBC B programs and games, such as the very popular Castle Quest.
+A particular problem is the replacement of the Intel 8271 floppy-disk controller with the Western Digital 1770: not only was the new controller mapped to different addresses, it is fundamentally incompatible, and the 8271 emulators that existed supported only a rudimentary set of operations.
+Software that uses copy protection techniques involving direct access to the controller does not operate on the new system.
+Acorn attempted to alleviate this, starting with version 2.20 of the 1770 DFS, via an 8271-backward-compatible ++ option.

 There is also a long-running problem late in the B/B+'s commercial life infamous amongst B+ owners, when Superior Software released Repton Infinity, which did not run on the B+.
 A series of unsuccessful replacements were issued before one compatible with both was finally released.